• Facebook

 None

-This filter returns only the keys affected by the operation in the event notification.
-This is used if the application is only interested in knowing which keys were affected.
-For instance, an e-commerce site wants to know which product keys were added and not the values themselves.
+This filter returns only the keys affected by an operation in the event notification.
+It is useful when the application needs to know which keys changed but does not require the associated values.
+For example, an e-commerce site may want to track which product keys were added without retrieving the product details themselves.

 Metadata